José Luis Picardo: Paradores de Turismo

 From the early 1960s to 1985 Picardo dedicated much of his professional life to the state-run hotel chain, Paradores de Turismo de España.
 He had for some time carried out minor work for the Ministerio de Información y Turismo which controlled the hotel network.
 For the purposes of tourism the Ministry and its forebears had for over 30 years rehabilitated rundown and sometimes ruined historic buildings such as castles and convents and converted them into luxury hotels in a style that went beyond ordinary hotel use.
 In the early 1960s, as Spanish tourism increased, the Ministry decided to rapidly expand its Parador operation (which would within a decade grow from 40 to 83 establishments) and Picardo, with his previous experience of historical restoration and his abiding interest in historical and vernacular buildings, was seen by the Ministry be a suitable architect to take on much of this type of work.

 Picardo began working for Paradores on a series of restorations of old, monumental buildings and sometimes building new establishments adjacent to ruined monuments in a style that faithfully copied their original designs.
 His hybrid conversions maintained and often embellished the monuments' ancient appearance while at the same time finding inspiration in them for the style of luxurious modern hotel arrangements the authorities required.

-A wealth of Picardo's drawings for his Paradores projects survive.
-There are large collections of extensively detailed plans which cover his designs from whole Paradores to the smallest detail of door furniture.
-There are axonometric before-and-after drawings of the buildings and the landscapes around them.
-There are bird's eye views exercising his mastery of perspective and his spatial vision.
-They all show meticulous skill.
+Many drawings from Picardo's Paradores projects survive, including large collections that cover his designs from whole hotels to small details, and axonometric before-and-after drawings of the buildings and the landscapes around them, demonstrating his mastery of perspective and his spatial vision.

 For nearly twenty years, from the early 1960s to his last work for the Paradores in the 1980s, Picardo carried out eleven major reconstructions of historical buildings and/or erected sympathetic and imitative new constructions abutting them or rising from their ruined foundations.
 With a number he returned to build additions to his earlier work.
 He also worked on a number of other Parador projects which for various reasons did not reach fruition.
 His eleven Parador masterworks encouraged other Spanish architects to work in the same vein, and Portuguese architects, too, in the similar state-run chain of hotels in Portugal, the Pousadas de Portugal.
 Picardo's work for Paradores de Turismo is highly regarded by other professionals, and also by hotel guests who revel in the historical imagery and romance of his work.